Letractively/kay-framework/docs/source/tutorial.rst

 Authentication
 --------------

-To enable the user authentication feature, youo need to install a middleware for authentication.
+To enable the user authentication feature, you need to install a middleware for authentication.
 Kay has various authentication backends.
 We'll use an authentication backend for Google Account in this tutorial.